Skip to main content

 When to Use Colony vs Regular Fliiq

 Colony is for WHAT and WHY.
 Regular Fliiq is for HOW.
+Colony earns its overhead when you need:

 1. Breadth of exploration — many options to consider before committing